abdelhamed-4A/NTI-IVolve-Training/Linux/Task-1/README.md

 # User and Group Management

 ## Objective
-Create a new group named `ivolve` and a new user assigned to this group with a secure password.
-Configure the user’s permissions to allow installing Nginx with elevated privileges using `sudo`, without requiring a password.
+Create a new group named `ivolve` and assign a new user to this group with a secure password.
+Configure the user’s permissions to install Nginx with elevated privileges using `sudo`, without requiring a password.

 ---